codypa/Offline_RepoUpdate/ansible-update/README.md

 8. As is echo'ed, if everything ran smoothly, remove all files in the '$HOME/inbox/' directory to prepare for your next updates.

 # Preparation
 - In order to update an offline server, you first need a server that is online with a subscription to sync from the Redhat Network(RHN).
+Server 1:
 1. Create a directory in your home directory named repositories: `mkdir /repositories`
 2. Create a cronjob to sync from the desired RepoID's every day to your '/repositories' directory.
 You can create this file in '/etc/cron.daily':
 ```bash
 dnf reposync --repoid=rhel-8-for-x86_64-appstream-rpms -p /repositories/ --downloadcomps --download-metadata
 dnf reposync --repoid=rhel-8-for-x86_64-baseos-rpms -p /repositories/ --downloadcomps --download-metadata
 dnf reposync --repoid=rhel-8-for-x86_64-supplementary-rpms -p /repositories/ --downloadcomps --download-metadata
 dnf reposync --repoid=epel -p /repositories/ --downloadcomps --download-metadata
 ```
-  3. When it comes time to update systems in your offline network, you need to copy the latest RPM's to disc(s):
+- When it comes time to update systems in your offline network, you need to copy the latest RPM's to disc(s):
      ```bash
      #Create a directory for outgoing RPMs
      mkdir -p /home/outbox/rhel